HK Army CTX Knee Pads Review

 They have them labeled so you guys can't get it wrong.
 I was gonna go to the bag.
 Lastly, after a tough day of play you guys are gonna want something to keep it in and it does come with a mesh ventilated carrying bag.
 Why is that?
 Because these things are gonna be sweaty and stinky and you're gonna need some breathability or else you're gonna get like that nasty mold in your gear bag, nobody wants that.
 You can hang them out to dry, let the wind get in there, get some air flowing through.
 So Mark, what do you think that I didn't cover on the new Crash CTX Knee Pads?

-I don't know I mean the gist of it I think is all the awesome features that are in the arm pads are now available in the knee pads.
+[Mark] I don't know, I mean the gist of it I think is all the awesome features that are in the arm pads are now available in the knee pads.

 Correct yeah, like the 4-way stretch and all that good stuff, I mean like I said they're light, they're comfortable, they're very flexible so you don't feel super constricted out there on the field, and you know once again check out the actual arm pads that have the very very nice sticky stuff on there so you're not dropping your gun on the ground.

-$64.95 is what these pads, either the arm pads or the knee pads cost, and it's a good price point.
+$64.95 is what the HK Army CTX Knee Pads cost, either the arm pads or the knee pads cost, and it's a good price point.

 Really good price point.
-So that's it, the Crash pads CTX version by HK Army, shop lonewolfpaintball.com.
+So that's it, the knee pads CTX version by HK Army, shop Lone Wolf.
 I hope you enjoyed the quick review.
-A lot of people wanna know kinda what they're getting into.
+A lot of people kinda wanna know what they're getting into.
 If you can't get into your local pro shop and actually check them out in person.
-So there they are, lonewolfpaintball.com check them out.

 Virtue Vio Ascend I think it's a very good goggle, they have tons of lens options and also color options so you can do all sorts of color combinations, it's a tight face goggle it's not super expensive, very breathable, I like it and once again check out the website cause Mark did a ton of photos with all the Vio Ascends with all the different goggles and all the different lenses so you guys know exactly what you guys are gonna buy and what the lens in that goggle is gonna look like.